 Still can’t find what you’re looking for?
 Take a peak at The Mindful Mom Blographer’s list of 70 Zero Waste Gift ideas!!
 She has some really great ideas on this list.

-Another zero waste gift option would be to give secondhand.
-When it comes to waste conscious living, regifting is no longer taboo 🙂 So if you aren’t using it, and it’s in great condition, give it to someone who will love it.
-Shop thrift stores and used bookstores for Christmas gifts as well.
+Another great gift option would be to give secondhand.
+You don’t have to buy new gifts this holiday season.
+When it comes to waste conscious living, regifting is no longer taboo 🙂 So if you have unwanted gifts or an item you aren’t using, and it’s in great condition, give it to someone who will love it.
+Shop local thrift stores, used bookstores, and other second hand shops for Christmas gifts as well.
 I know some friends that would absolutely adore a vintage handbag or cool retro dress!
-I find a lot of great vintage goodies at estate sales around my town.
+I find a lot of great vintage goodies at estate sales and antique shops around my town.

 Eco Friendly Gift Wrapping Ideas

 Zero waste gift wrapping can be super cute and fun!
-No need to buy holiday wrapping paper… It’s wasteful and unnecessary and can be super pricey!
+No need to buy holiday wrapping paper.
+It’s wasteful and unnecessary and can be super pricey.
+Choose sustainable materials instead!

 - Paper.
 You can use brown paper bags to wrap gifts and tie with string.
-This is a wonderful idea, because the packaging is both recyclable and compostable.
+This is a good idea, because the packaging is recyclable.
+Paper could even been thrown in the compost bin.
 Newsprint from the recycling bin is also a good option.
+You can make really beautiful gifts by dressing up these simple paper packages with holly or dried orange slices.

 - Glass Jars.
 When creating homemade gifts, such as baked goods, consider a reusable mason jar and tie a hemp ribbon around the neck of the jar.